Child Care Subsidy Guide - Banner

 Who is this Child Care Subsidy guide really for?

-This site is designed for families who want more than a rule summary.
-It is for parents who are trying to understand how the system will affect their own childcare choices, work options, and weekly cash flow.
+This site is for families who want more than a list of rules.
+It’s for parents who want to see how the system will affect their childcare choices, work plans, and weekly budget.

 It is especially useful for:

-If you have ever asked, “Why is our subsidy lower than I expected?”, “Why is the gap fee still so high?”, or “Will an extra day of care actually be worth it?”, this guide is written for that exact kind of question.
+If you have ever found yourself wondering, “Why is our subsidy less than I thought?”
+“Why is the gap fee still so high?”, or “Is an extra day of care really worth it?”, then we think that you will find this site useful.

 How does Child Care Subsidy actually work in real life?

-The easiest way to think about CCS is as a layered calculation.
-It is not just about whether you qualify.
-It is about how much of your care is subsidised and how much of the fee the subsidy can actually touch.
+Think of CCS as a layered calculation.
+It is not just about qualifying.
+It is about how much of your care is covered, and how much of the fee the subsidy actually reaches.

 How does family income affect CCS?